-Temporarily restricted net assets at December 31, 2013 and 2012 in the amount of \$0 and \$123,539, respectively, are restricted for workers' compensation claims against the former Sunbury Hospital.
-Amounts released from restriction in the years ended December 31, 2013 and 2012 for payment of claims and associated fees were \$6,010 and \$11,598, respectively.

-The workers' compensation trust was closed in July 2013 and the remaining balance of \$119,249 was transferred from the Foundation to the beneficial interest in net assets of a community foundation.
+Temporarily restricted net assets were restricted for workers' compensation claims against the former Sunbury Hospital.
+The amount released from restriction in the year ended December 31, 2013 for payment of claims and associated fees was \$6,010.
+The workers' compensation trust was closed in July 2013 and the remaining balance of \$119,249 was transferred from the Foundation to the beneficial interest in net assets of a community foundation